Organize Your Communication

 Empty one room for box stacking.
 The bottom line is that organizing your packing into one or two empty rooms makes the actual moving process much faster.
 You won’t have boxes spread all over the house in every single room and closet.
 You will have more empty spaces then full ones, and the people loading will not be searching every cabinet, drawer and room for items to load onto the truck.
 This is where you want to be!
 It’s also much more efficient when the movers arrive to head them into the designated rooms with no distractions but to get the boxes out and empty the room.

-Need to find a pro for your Move?Find Pros
+Ready to start your Move?Find Pros

 3. Keep Packing, Pruning and Pitching